Jack-42/x64-assembly-linux-examples/README.md

 # x64-assembly-linux-examples
-Some examples for x86-x64 Assembly on Linux using NASM
+Some examples of x86-x64 Assembly on Linux using NASM.